CSC510-2015-Axitron/project2/README.md

 Additionally we looked at the number of posters in issue comments.
 If a user was posting 50% fewer comments than average per user, we would also consider that a bad smell.

 #### Poor Planning
-Poor planning was a big of a hodgepodge of different feature extractors since github was used a good deal for planning throughout the semester.
+Poor planning was a bit of a hodgepodge of different feature extractors.
 The motivation here is that if a group had poor planning there could be many different failings that emerge over a semester.
-If a group has planned poorly it will severely limit the amount of success they could achieve over a semester-long project.
+If a group has planned poorly it would have likely limited the amount of success they could achieve over the life of their project.
 The main way that takes place is in the lack of thinking about potential roadblocks in a project, if there is no plan in place then projects could get much of the way through development and hit an issue that makes the entire project non-functional.
 Also a group may find that the scale of their project is either way above or way below the amount of time available for the project.
 The metrics for the smell are:

 - Long time between issues opening and closing
 - Issues missing milestones